Questions and Answers

 What type of trader are you?

 I'm a discretionary swing trader.
 I have certain rules that I follow, but a lot of what I do is based on my own judgement.
-This makes trying to explain how I trade very difficult because every trade is different.
-Give MarketClub a try if you are looking for a trading system with buy and sell signals.
+This makes trying to explain how I trade difficult because every trade is different.
+Looking for a mechanical trading system with buy and sell signals?
+Give MarketClub a try.

 Do you trade ETFs?